-Changeboard's flagship Future Talent Conference has become the leading event in the UK to connect and network with over 750 leaders from the worlds of business, human resources and society, and discover how to address Future Talent business issues in inspiring and practical ways.
+Changeboard's flagship Future Talent Conference has become the leading event in the UK to discover how to address the major Future Talent business issues of our time.
+Join us for a day of ten brilliant keynote speakers.
+Connect and network with over 750 leaders from the worlds of business, human resources and society to learn in an inspiring way.

-for an incredible programme of 12 TED-style keynote talks.
+for an incredible programme of TED-style keynote talks and discussions.

 What our speakers have said about Future Talent...